ChenZhongPu/design-pattern-rust/behavioral/strategy/README.md

 It is possible to achieve repetition-free by macro, but it would add extra complexity.

 # Strategy 2
-Our improvement for the problems of `Strategy 1` is quite straightforward.We do not have to let `Duck` refer to a behavior in its fields.
+Our improvement for the problems of `Strategy 1` is quite straightforward.
+We do not have to let `Duck` refer to a behavior in its fields.
 Instead, we move it to the parameters of `perform_fly`.

 ```rust
 fn perform_fly<T: FlyBehavior>(&self, fly: &T) {